Agenda

 Eldra Jackson III, executive director Inside Circle

-In this session, Eldra shares how personal transformation begins from within, and how building real connection can change the way we live, lead, and show up in the world.
+In this final session, Eldra shares how personal transformation begins from within, and how building real connection can change the way we live, lead, and show up in the world.
 If you’re curious about what true change looks like and how we support it in others, this talk is worth your time.

 4:00–4:30